-Real Life Options volunteer strategy has now been in place since 2019 and the initiative has grown considerably in 21/22.
-We continue to have 2 Volunteer and Social Value Managers operating out of England and Scotland supporting all areas of the business to plan innovative projects and map out the necessary funding to achieve those projects.
-The organisation has just over 229 volunteers and the numbers are continuing to grow however this has slowed somewhat due to the economic climate and people returning to paid employment.
-Alongside the volunteer strategy we now have a robust fundraising initiative that enables staff, people we support and groups across the communities to formally raise funding and contribute to the future development of our community connections work planning and opportunity to enhance existing services and activities.
+Real Life Options' volunteer strategy initiative has grown considerably since it was implemented in 2019 and the initiative has grown considerably since.
+We reviewed our management of the initiative in 22/23 and made the decision to continue with 1 Strategic Volunteer and Social Value Lead for the Group rather than 2 Volunteer and Social Value Managers operating out of England and Scotland.
+The organisation has just over 240 volunteers and although the numbers are continuing to grow this remains stable due to the economic climate and people returning to paid employment.
+Alongside the volunteer strategy we continue to have a robust fundraising initiative that enables staff, people we support and groups across the communities to formally raise funding and contribute to the future development of our community connections work planning and opportunity to enhance existing services and activities.